cityofaustin/digital-services-style-guide/_words/make-content-easier-to-read.md

 See tips from the [Conscious Style Guide](http://consciousstyleguide.com/) to create inclusive content.

 ## Context
 When users visit your page, they should be able understand what is on the page, the purpose of the page, and what actions they can take.
+Avoid writing your content in a way that assumes the user is already familiar with your content.

 A user should easily be able to answer the question: “What is this?”

-Avoid assuming that a user is familiar with your content.
 If they have to read the entire page first to understand what it is, then the page is lacking context.

 For example, the content below is not clear to the user what it is about from first reading it: